SoWeBegin/MicrovoltsEmulator/README.md

 - next, move the `vcpkg.json` inside the newly created `vcpkg folder`
 - on command prompt: `vcpkg install`
 - open the project on visual studio.
 For each project (MainServer, CastServer, AuthServer, Common): Project properties => Release => Configuration properties => vcpkg => In "Installed Directory", add the path to the installed directory of vcpkg (example: `..\ExternalLibraries\vcpkg\vcpkg_installed`)
+- N.B only `release` mode has all relative (necessary) paths.
+If you want to use `debug` mode, you'll need to copy paste the paths from the `release` one.

 ## Client Version
 The emulator is targeted for the client version: ENG_1.1.1.158 (Surge).
 (Constant database password: `!dptmzpdl@xmfkdlvhtm@goqm!`) </br>